SDPB Arts

 I used to take slides and I used to have a little handheld viewer that was about this big.

-And so I would look in there and think, when I first started, it was a little more about the image.
+And so I would look in there.. when I first started, It was a little more about the image.

-And over the years it became more about paint, thick paint, the push and pull of paint, everything more about the paint.
+And over the years it became more about paint.

-The last show I had that was in Sioux Falls, the title of that show was Leaning on the Paint.
+The last show I had that was in Sioux Falls was the title of that show was leaning on the paint.

-It's more like, I think, well, how could the paint, how could I use the paint to make an image?
+And so does it really have to be an image that inspires me it's more like, I think, well, how could the paint, how could I use the paint to make an image I have to cover all the white.

-But once the painting gets on and everything's covered, a painting sort of takes over.
+The first day, But once the painting gets on and everything's covered, the painting sort of takes over, like my thick paint.

-My paints are on a pallet that's in front of me attached to the easel.
+I always used oil paint, and I have big stand up easel, my paints are on a palette that's in front of me attached to the easel.

 So I don't always have to rinse my brush.